ShengHuaWu/FunctionalProgrammingPractice/libra-server/README.md

 11. Use `HTTPResponse` to return data directly instead of JSON.
 12. Remember to encrypt user's password in unit tests.
 13. Generate different tokens for different users respectively while testing.
 Otherwise, the `requireAuthenticated` method could return an unexpected user.
 14. Use `syncShutdownGracefully` to avoid `Sorry, too many clients already` issue on PostgreSQL database while testing.
+15. `docker-compose build` and `docker-compose up --abort-on-container-exit` to run the tests with Docker on Linux.